 - Trade license (copy).

-- The nature of the business.
+- Reason of the business trip.

-- Liability Declaration (please see Downloads above)
+- Liability Declaration (please see Downloads on this page).

 - Have to be in Kuwait / Bahrain at least one year and with the same sponsor.